spsforks/google-sanitizers-wiki/AddressSanitizerAlgorithm.md

 memory into 1 byte of the shadow memory.

 There are only 9 different values for any aligned 8 bytes of the application memory:
-  * All 8 bytes in qword are unpoisoned (i.e. addressible).
+  * All 8 bytes in qword are unpoisoned (i.e. addressable).
 The shadow value is 0.
-  * All 8 bytes in qword are poisoned (i.e. not addressible).
+  * All 8 bytes in qword are poisoned (i.e. not addressable).
 The shadow value is negative.
   * First `k` bytes are unpoisoned, the rest `8-k` are poisoned.
 The shadow value is `k`.
 This is guaranteed by the fact that `malloc` returns 8-byte aligned chunks of memory.
 The only case where different bytes of an aligned qword have different state is the tail of